lysender/docker-ubuntu-playground/README.md

 sudo docker exec -it ubuntu-playground bash
 # Do whatever you want
 # Looking for the right package name?
-apt-cache search aws
+apt-cache search awscli
-# Not sure about the path?
+# Not sure about the config path?
 ls /etc/nginx/*
 ~~~